Archive for October, 2021

 Intel and Microsoft have said they will support Toshiba-led next generation DVD technology, HD DVD, over a rival Sony-led Blu-ray DVD technology.
 Toshiba, with NEC, Sanyo and others, is pushing HD DVD, while backers of Sony’s Blu-ray discs include Dell and Apple.
 For months, the two groups have been battling to win support for their competing disc formats from technology companies and Hollywood studios.
 Future discs will be able to hold about six times as much data as current DVDs.
 The next generation of DVDs will be very important for studios, technology manufacturers, and the games industry.
 Sony has already said its PlayStation 3 games console will support Blu-ray.

 Telewest is looking at technology which could eventually boost broadband speeds up to 100Mbps, the company announced today.
 The cable company claims it will achieve this hundred-fold increase in broadband speeds, compared with the average connection today, thanks to its investment in Data Over Cable Service Interface Specifications (DOCSIS) standards.
 Telewest is hoping to launch a service based on DOCSIS 3 middleware ? which will allow download speeds between 50Mbps and 100Mbps by the end of 2006.
+Check here about some of the high speed downloads of broadband’s companies.
 In the meantime, the telco also announced that it has begun rolling out a 10Mbps broadband service in the UK.
 Initially only available in Scotland, the 10Mbps service should reach London at the beginning of next year with the rest of the country following over the next 12 months.
 More info HERE

 This is?what the X1800 XL single slot cooling solution looks like.
 The core is cooled by copper heatspreader, heatpipes and fins while the memories are cooled by a large nickel plate.
 See pics HERE